seriema/jquery.combine/README.md

 * Difference
 * Symmetric difference

-The methods take two or more parameters.
+The methods take two or more arguments.
 It currently does not support deep comparisons, or "recursive call", like `jQuery.extend()` does.

 ### Union
 Union of the sets A and B, denoted A ∪ B, is the set of all objects that are a member of A, or B, or both.
 The union of {1, 2, 3} and {2, 3, 4} is the set {1, 2, 3, 4} .